Uniform Complexity for Text Generation: Similarities Between Human and Model Generations

-Aside from prompt-wise comparison, we also look at which linguistic complexity feature from the GPT-2 models are correlated with the human continuations to identify.
-This answers the question of which model is closer to produce more \textit{human-like} continuations in the lens of text complexity features.
+Aside from prompt-wise comparison, we also look at which linguistic complexity features from the GPT-2 models have some form of correlation with human continuations.
+This experiment aims to investigate which neural story generation models are potentially closer in producing more \textit{human-like} text with respect to linguistic characteristics.
 For this, we use \textbf{Pearson correlation} to do the continuation-wise analysis and extract the top correlated features described in Table~\ref{tab:correlation}.
-From the Table, both baseline GPT-2 and finetuned GPT-2 model obtained 7 top complexity features all from the psycholinguistics category referencing from \textit{Age-of-Acquisition} and \textit{SubtlexUS databases}.
-This may suggest that even if there is a dissimilarity with the prompt-continuation comparison for all models, they are nonetheless correlated in the sense with the human continuation against other complexity features.
-Likewise, for both baseline and finetuned GPT-2 models, the \textit{average syllable count per token} emerged as the top common (weakly) correlated features.
-However, we cannot draw solid conclusions of \textit{human-likeness} from this specific result since all of the features are weakly correlated in the general sense ($r<$0.50).
+From the results, all GPT-2 models obtained a minimum of six features from the psycholinguistics category referencing \textit{Age-of-Acquisition} and \textit{SubtlexUS databases} as top correlated features with human-generated texts.
+With this, we infer that even if there may be inconsistencies with respect to the prompts, the continuations from neural models for story generation have some level of similarity with human continuation against complexity features such as content word usage and word familiarity from the \textit{SubtlexUS database}.
+This evidence is further strengthened by triple-occurring features across all GPT-2 models in the Table, which specifically include \textit{incidence of Age-of-Acquisition lemmas and words} and \textit{tokens matched from the SubtlexUS databases}.